Loose floor tiles can be very frustrating. Why is it happening? What’s the cause? What went wrong?

 Say the temperature is 50 degrees in the morning and heats up to 85 in the afternoon.
 A pretty common scenario.
 Let’s say that you have six tiles in a row with cement grout in between the joints.
 Each tile is 1/100th of an inch bigger in the afternoon than it was in the morning.
 Now let’s say that those six tiles grow a combined 6/100th (0.06) of an inch.
 6/100ths if nearly 1/16 inch.
 Is 1/16th of an inch a big deal?

 In the photo below I have a six-foot metal ruler.
 The six-foot ruler is sitting flat in between two blocks.
 Let’s pretend that the ruler is actually six 12 inch tiles in a row with grout in between the joints.

 Now, what happens when those tiles grow 1/100th inch each?
 This US penny is nearly 1/16th of an inch.
 (0.06 inches according to Google).

 With no room to move the middle of the ruler rises.

 When tile does this it’s referred to as “tenting”.

 But I have loose floor tiles not tenting floor tiles

 Now you might say “I may have loose floor tiles but they are definitely not tenting.”
-Well what happens when your tile move some but not to the extreme of making a tent shape?
+Well, what happens when your tile moves some but not to the extreme of making a tent shape?
 What if they just move a tiny amount?
 Maybe just enough to come loose?
 Maybe enough to sound hollow underneath?